MILLE FEULLIE RECIPE

 Meanwhile, from the 250ml milk you will need for the crème pâtissière pour only 200ml into a saucepan.

-Find and remove the vanilla pod from the crème pâtissière bag.
-Slit in two and scrape out seeds with the pointy end of a knife.
+Slit the vanilla pod in two and scrape out seeds with the pointy end of a knife.
 Put the pod and seeds into the saucepan and leave on a very low heat to infuse for 2 mins.

-In a small bowl mix the remaining 50ml milk with the crème pâtis- sière mix until you have a smooth paste.
+In a small bowl mix the remaining 50ml milk with the with the custard powder and 30g from the sachet(s) of sugar. until you have a smooth paste.

 Return the paste to the saucepan making sure you get it all in.
 Use milk from the saucepan to rinse the mixing bowl to ensure you collect it all.

 Now increase the heat to medium high and whisk constantly until your crème pâtissière thickens.
-It should be the consistency of whip- ped cream, thicker than a normal custard.
+It should be the consistency of whipped cream, thicker than a normal custard.
 Turn off the heat.

 Add 25g of soft butter in small cubes to the saucepan and whisk it in until it starts to melt, and it incorporates completely into the crème.
 You will have a glossy finish.